 Malvasia Bianca & Bombino Bianco (Lucera, Puglia).
 8 days maceration.

 This was definitely the highlight of the wines I tried.
 An orange wine from Paglione, one of a handful of emerging natural wine producers in Puglia.
 The slow food/slow wine movement has been…slow…to arrive in Puglia but as with many things in Italy, a lot of the products are already made essentially in this manner but just don’t have the stamp or care to brand themselves that way.
-The other scenario is that Italy has a long history of producing quantity for export rather than quality for local or “artisan” consumption, as a means to secure money for the family; in other words, one could pinpoint the global market as the source of divergence from quality.
+The other scenario is that Italy has a long history of producing quantity for export rather than quality for local or “artisanal” consumption, as a means to secure money for the family; in other words, one could pinpoint the global market as the source of divergence from quality.
 But now that international consumers have started to develop an interest in their own palates, the demand for terroir driven products is here.
 The question is, how and who makes these wines?
 Who is really in charge here?
 You get the feeling that the secrets include treatment of bodies and earth…looking around there is so much poverty that seems basically ignored.
 I start to wonder if I could even get a straight answer out of anyone, whether they knew or not or were directly involved.
 And just as quickly I recognize this can’t be an isolated chain of problems in this region….

 Nero di Troia & Sangiovese, a little Bombino Bianco